UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Benchmark Dataset

 \subsubsection{Object Tracking Datasets}

-Several multi-object tracking benchmarks have also been collected for evaluating the state-of-the-art object tracking methods.
-Some of the most widely used multi-object tracking benchmarks are the PETS09~\cite{DBLP:conf/avss/FerrymanE09}, KITTI-T~\cite{DBLP:conf/cvpr/GeigerLU12}, MOT15~\cite{DBLP:journals/corr/Leal-TaixeMRRS15} and MOT16~\cite{DBLP:journals/corr/Anton16}.
-The PETS09 dataset is a large crowd dataset that focuses on multi-pedestrian tracking and counting.
-The KITTI-T benchmark is a multi-vehicle tracking dataset, taken from a moving vehicle with the viewpoint of the driver.
-The KITTI-T and KITTI-D benchmarks are for object tracking and detection separately.
-The MOT15 benchmark aims to provide a unified dataset, platform, and evaluation protocol for existing object tracking methods.
-It includes a dataset of $22$ video sequences mostly from surveillance cameras with the tracking targets of interest being pedestrians.
-In addition, it also provides an open system where new datasets and multi-object tracking methods can be incorporated in a {\em plug-n-play} manner.
-The MOT16 benchmark improves on the MOT15 benchmark by adding more challenging data with thorough annotation.
-Compared to existing multi-object tracking benchmarks, the \ds benchmark is designed for another practical scenario of object detection and MOT applications, \ie, vehicle surveillance, with a significantly larger number of video frames, annotated bounding boxes and attributes.
-Meanwhile, the \ds benchmark is designed to evaluate object detection, object tracking and MOT system simultaneously, rather than only for the object tracking step.
-Table~\ref{tab:object-tracking-detection-dataset} presents a summary of the differences between existing and proposed \ds benchmarks in various aspects.
+Several multi-object tracking benchmarks have also been collected for evaluating object tracking methods.
+Some of the most widely used multi-object tracking evaluation datasets include the PETS09 \citep{DBLP:conf/avss/FerrymanE09}, PETS16 \citep{website:pets2016/pets2016}, KITTI \citep{DBLP:conf/cvpr/GeigerLU12}, MOT15 \citep{DBLP:journals/corr/Leal-TaixeMRRS15} and MOT16 \citep{DBLP:journals/corr/Anton16}, and UAVDT \citep{DBLP:conf/eccv/DuQYYDLZHT18} datasets.
+The PETS09 and PETS16 datasets focus on multi-pedestrian detection, tracking as well as counting.
+The KITTI dataset is designed for object tracking and detection, which are acquired from a moving vehicle with viewpoint of the driver.
+The MOT15 dataset aims to provide a unified platform and evaluation protocol for object tracking.
+It includes a dataset of $22$ videos mostly from surveillance cameras where the targets of interest are pedestrians.
+In addition, it also provides a platform where new datasets and multi-object tracking methods can be incorporated in a plug-and-play manner.
+The MOT16 benchmark dataset is an extension of MOT15 with more challenging sequences and thorough annotations.
+Recently, the UAVDT dataset is proposed to advance object tracking algorithms applied in drone based scenes.

+Compared to existing multi-object tracking datasets, the \ds benchmark dataset is designed for vehicle surveillance scenarios with significantly more video frames, annotated bounding boxes and attributes.
+The vehicles in the videos are acquired at different view angles and frequently occluded.
+Meanwhile, the \ds benchmark is designed for performance evaluation of both object detection and multi-object tracking.
+Table \ref{tab:object-tracking-detection-dataset} summarizes the differences between existing and proposed \ds benchmarks in various aspects.